 As the ultimate presupposition, the clearing must always be presupposed in any attempt to know it.
 It always lies “behind” us, so to speak, and it will always remain behind us (i.e., unknowable) even when we turn around to take a look at it.
 Consequently, we cannot go “beyond” or “behind” it without contradicting ourselves.
 We cannot (without moving in a vicious circle) seek the presupposition of this ultimate presupposition of all our seeking.
 “There is nothing else to which appropriation could be led back or in terms of which it could be explained.” (p.
 227)

-Heidegger’s term for the intrinsic hiddenness of the clearing is Seinsvergessenheit (forgottenness of Being), although what is forgotten is not Being but the clearing, and it has not been forgotten so much as it has been hidden and overlooked throughout the history of Western philosophy.
+Heidegger’s term for the intrinsic hiddenness of the clearing is Seinsvergessenheit (forgottenness or oblivion of Being), although what is forgotten is not Being but the clearing, and it has not been forgotten so much as it has been hidden and overlooked throughout the history of Western philosophy.

 For Heidegger, Ereignis refers to the intimate and reciprocal relationship of man and meaning: meaning cannot exist without man, and man cannot exist without meaning.

 In ordinary German, Ereignis means “event.”
 However, from its first appearance as a technical term in Heidegger’s lectures in 1919, it means more than an event.
 Contrary to Sheehan, who insists Ereignis does not mean an event at all, Heidegger introduces the term in the context of talking about processes of consciousness and “lived experience” (Erlebnis, which he hyphenates as Er-lebnis to intensify the sense of process).
 For Heidegger, Ereignis is the name of a more intimate connection between knower and known than Er-lebnis.
-To emphasize this intimacy, this mutual belonging between knower and known, Heidegger introduces a hyphen (Er-eignis), turning it — against all etymology — into a compound term meaning “to make one’s own,” to take possession.
+To emphasize this intimacy, this mutual belonging between knower and known, Heidegger introduces a hyphen (Er-eignis), turning it—against all etymology—into a compound term meaning “to make one’s own,” to take possession.
 Heidegger later approved the French appropriement (appropriation, as in taking possession) as a translation of Ereignis.
 For Heidegger, the appropriation of man and meaning is mutual and reciprocal: we belong to one another.